Projects per year

 Example of Awards: Royal Pharmaceutical Society (RPS) Science Award and Scottish Universities Life Sciences Alliance (SULSA) Leaders Scheme Award.

-Academic / Professional Qualifications: Dimitrios was trained in multi-disciplinary areas and in first class laboratories (e.g., in Greece, UK, USA).
+Academic / Professional Qualifications: Dimitrios was trained in multi-disciplinary areas, and in first class laboratories (e.g., in Greece, UK, USA).
 He received Bachelor of Engineering (BEng Hons) degree in Medical Engineering from the University of Bradford (UK) working on the Modelling of Flow and Diffusion in a Dialysis Process, and Master's in Biomedical Engineering from the University Of Surrey (UK) working on Tissue Engineered Vascular Grafts.
 Has a Doctor of Philosophy (Ph.D.) degree in Bio-Surface Chemistry (Ph.D.
 Thesis Viva took place in Nov 2009) in a collaborative project between the University of Portsmouth (UK) and the Defence Science and Technology Laboratory (Dstl) - Porton Down (UK), by working in areas such as biomaterials, bioadhesion and drug delivery.
 Also holds Certificate (Cert) in Computing (with experience in chemometrics using PCA/PLS and other multivariate approaches), Postgraduate Certificate (PgCert) in Scientific Research Methods for Laboratory Scientists from the University of Portsmouth (UK), Postgraduate Diploma (PgDip) in Advanced Academic Studies (Educational degree) from the University of Strathclyde (UK), and Master of Business Administration (MBA) from Middlesex University (UK).
 Dimitrios has also participated in numerous workshops, seminars and courses about entrepreneurship, finances, leadership, management (including Pharma Mini MBA), marketing, teaching (including improving/developing online teaching), and has gain advance experience in a range of research techniques.

-PUBLIC ENGAGEMENT: Public engagement is an important and essential activity for our research lab members.
-Sharing our research work with the public who fund it and the wider world is a crucial part of our mission.
+PUBLIC ENGAGEMENT: Public engagement is an important and essential activity for our lab members.
+Sharing our work with the public who fund it and the wider world is a crucial part of our mission.
 Our Lab is very active, participating in a variety of public engagement opportunities, such as School Visits, Café Scientifique, Pint of Science, Science Festivals, Researcher in Residence Programme, University Open Days, and by organising fundraising events, public lectures and workshops.

 Responding to the need for Personal Protective Equipment (PPE) and other items: In March 2020, our team quickly responded to the shortage of PPE, by coming up with a pioneering programme.
 We used our 3D printing facility to manufacture different items for the NHS and frontline professionals (e.g., face-shields, "No-touch" hand tools, microplate holders, mask extenders).
 This rapid response then encouraged other schools and institutions (nationally and internationally) to follow suit.
-Moreover, the PI transferred the design knowledge to the School of Mechanical & Aerospace Engineering, so these items could be produced in a continuous process.
+Moreover, Dimitrios transferred the design knowledge to the School of Mechanical & Aerospace Engineering, so these items could be produced in a continuous process.
 This generated a lot of positive reputational coverage (e.g., BBC Radio Ulster, Sky News, RTÉ News, Belfast Telegraph, Newspapers in Greece & Italy).

 The Lamprou Lab is emerging new materials and manufacturing techniques, in order to address the challenges associated with the manufacture of pharmaceutical systems that will teach new tricks to old drugs and on the development of new personalised medical devices and implants.
 The current research hot-topics / themes in the lab, include:

-1) Additive Manufacturing (AM): a) Manufacturing of novel drug delivery systems & medical devices (e.g., catheters, drug eluting vascular grafts, implants for long-acting drug delivery, surgical meshes, microneedles, oral dosage forms) using innovative 3D printing technologies. b) 3D Bioprinting applications in pharmaceutics and tissue engineering (e.g., arterial regeneration, bioresorbable vascular scaffolds, cardiac patches, wound healing). c) 4D printing systems for the manufacturing of scaffolds, implants, and targeted drug delivery systems. d) Bioinks & Filaments: In-house prepared Bio-inks using natural or synthetic polymers, and preparation of drug-loaded or empty filaments by hot-melt extrusion (HME).
+1) Additive Manufacturing (AM): a) Manufacturing of novel drug delivery systems, implants & medical devices (e.g., catheters, drug eluting vascular grafts, implants for long-acting drug delivery, surgical meshes, microneedles, oral dosage forms) using innovative 3D printing technologies. b) 3D Bioprinting applications in pharmaceutics and tissue engineering (e.g., arterial regeneration, bioresorbable vascular scaffolds, cardiac patches, wound healing). c) 4D printing systems for the manufacturing of scaffolds, implants, and targeted drug delivery systems. d) Bioinks & Filaments: In-house prepared Bio-inks using natural or synthetic polymers, and preparation of drug-loaded or empty filaments by hot-melt extrusion (HME).

-The implantable medical devices that manufactured / designed in our lab, can be used for the delivery of a variety of molecules for the treatment of diversity of diseases, such Cardiovascular, Cancer (e.g., Breast, Prostate), Diabetes, Gynaecological, Ocular, and Parkinson’s, among many others.
+The implantable medical devices that manufactured / designed in our lab, can be used for the delivery of a variety of molecules for the treatment of diversity of diseases, such Cardiovascular, Cancer (e.g., Breast, Prostate), Diabetes, Gynaecological, HIV, Ocular, and Parkinson’s, among many others.